'I Fell Short': Jill Abramson Responds To Charges Of Plagiarism, Inaccuracies

 The book was skewered by Vice correspondent Michael Moynihan in a series of tweets Wednesday that showed passages where Abramson's language strongly echoed that of articles penned by others.

 In an interview Thursday with NPR's Michel Martin, Abramson admits she "fell short" in attributing her sources for some passages of the book.
-She also argues that much of the criticism now surrounding her has come from Vice, which she says had ample time to review the sections of the book about it before publication.
+She also argues that much of the criticism now surrounding her has come from Vice, whose reporters have not taken kindly to her portrayal of the media organization in the book.
+Abramson also says had ample time to review the sections of the book about it before publication.

 In her book, Abramson tracks the rise of BuzzFeed and Vice, alongside the struggles of The New York Times and The Washington Post to stay afloat in the digital age.
 The subtitle of Abramson's book is "The Business of News and The Fight for Facts."